Neuropsychological assessment: Qualifications for conducting assessments

-Neuropsychological assessments are usually conducted by doctoral-level (Ph.D., Psy.D.) psychologists trained in neuropsychology, known as clinical neuropsychologists.
-The definition and scope of a clinical neuropsychologist is outlined in the widely accepted Houston Conference Guidelines.
-They will usually have postdoctoral training in neuropsychology, neuroanatomy, and brain function.
-Most will be licensed and practicing psychologists in their particular field.
-Recent developments in the field allow for highly trained individuals such as psychometrists to administer selected instruments, though determinations regarding testing results remain the responsibility of the doctor.
+Neuropsychological assessments are typically conducted by doctoral-level psychologists (Ph.D. or Psy.D.) who have received specialized training in neuropsychology.
+These professionals are referred to as clinical neuropsychologists.
+The qualifications, training requirements, and scope of practice for clinical neuropsychologists are defined by the widely recognized Houston Conference Guidelines.
+These individuals typically complete postdoctoral training in areas such as neuropsychology, neuroanatomy, and brain function.
+The majority are licensed psychologists practicing within their respective jurisdictions.